-Painting products shall be specified from one of the following manufacturers: Dunn Edwards, Kelly Moore, Sherwin Williams, Frazee or Glidden.
+Painting products shall be specified from one manufacturers: Sherwin Williams.
 Alternative manufacturers may be submitted for approval.
 Written approval shall be obtained from the FMD prior to specifying alternative manufacturers.

 Delivery & Storage:

 Deliver materials to job site in original, new and unopened packages and containers bearing manufacturer's name, paint identification, formula number, batch number, etc., with labels intact.